• The Crypto Fire

 Liquidity Considerations:

-• Some DEXs struggle with liquidity, leading to higher slippage in trades.
+• Some decentralized exchanges struggle with liquidity, leading to higher slippage in trades.
 Aggregators like 1inch solve this by pooling liquidity across multiple platforms.

 Common Mistakes to Avoid